muathali/notes/docs/light/fcp.md

 - Activate Looping with View > Playback > Loop Playback (⌘L)
 - Press ? to Play Around Edit

-This is a great way to repeatedly see part of a clip as the Playhead jumps a few seconds back, plays through the selected point, and plays a few seconds forward before starting again.
+This is a great way to repeatedly see part of a clip as the Play head jumps a few seconds back, plays through the selected point, and plays a few seconds forward before starting again.
 It's useful in an edit on the Timeline too

 ### Clips

 Shortcut | Description
 ---------|----------
 **I,O** | To select part of a clip
-**F** | To mark as faviorate
+**F** | To mark as favorite
-**U** | To remove faviorate
+**U** | To remove favorite
 **⌥ X** | To remove selection
 **⌫** | Press the delete key (not forward delete) to mark selection as Rejected **⌥M** | To create a Marker and edit its name

 Pressing M alone is sufficient if you don't want to name a Marker.
-You could also press M twice to create it and then edit it, if you are careful not to move the mouse between the two keypresses
+You could also press M twice to create it and then edit it, if you are careful not to move the mouse between the two key presses

 A Marker can be clicked on to show its name in the Skimmer Info (toggle with ⌃Y if you don't see it) above your cursor, and if Snapping is active, then you'll hit Markers easily while you skim.
 Snapping is a feature that will be used more during the editing process, but you can press N to toggle it on or off at any time